-Within the limits set by these Guidelines the overall responsibility for all the Procurement and Grants Functions of the SADC Secretariat shall be entrusted to the Procurement and Grants Function.
+Within the limits set by these Guidelines the overall responsibility for all the Procurement and Grants of SADC Secretariat shall rest with the Accounting Officer, while responsibility of proper implementation of the provisions of SADC Procurement and Grants Policy and Guidelines shall be entrusted to the Procurement and Grants Function.
 Hence, all procurement and grants activities of the Institution shall be coordinated and conducted by the Procurement and Grants Function.